27jarrett/Clean_Project_Files/DIT/readme.md

 * **Cross-Platform Playwright:** Configure Playwright to support different browsers (Chromium, Firefox, WebKit).
 * **Error Reporting:** Implement a more robust error reporting mechanism (e.g., logging to a file with rotation, sending error notifications).
 * **Automated Testing:** Develop unit tests for Python modules and integration tests for the full workflow.

----

-Feel free to customize this README further to highlight specific aspects of your contributions or any additional features you want to emphasize!